-Don Bristow is a professional photographer and fractal artist living in Bullard, Texas, with his wife Sandy and dog Teddy.
+Don Bristow is a photographer and fractal artist living in Bullard, Texas, with his wife Sandy and dog Bentley.

-While Fractal Art is still considered an experimental art form, Bristow maintains a great deal of discipline in his work and hopes to help lead the art form out of its infancy and into wider acceptance.
+While Fractal Art is still considered an experimental art form, Bristow maintains a great deal of discipline in his work, and he hopes to help lead the art form out of its infancy and into wider acceptance.

 Bristow has been sponsor of the Art Connection of East Texas radio program for many years, and he has been a frequent guest of the program.

 Bristow’s commercial photography work has appeared in magazines and newspapers from California to Texas, and his fine art photography work has been featured in California by Artisan Gallery, Centerline Gallery, Doiron Gallery, Gallery W and Taylor’s Nouveau Fine Art Gallery, and in Texas by Gallery Main Street and Caffe Tazza.

 Bristow’s fractal art has been exhibited in Texas by the Mary Tomas Studio Gallery, Fort Worth Community Arts Center, Arlington Museum of Art, and several other venues.
 He is represented in Tyler, Texas, by Neita Fran Ward.